Slow Cooker Twice Baked Potatoes

 Tips and techniques for twice baked potato skins

-Use full fat ingredients– This is important, because they provide the best flavor and richest texture.
+Use full fat ingredients– This is important, because they provide the best flavor and creamiest texture.

 Wrap potatoes in aluminum foil– Because it keeps the moisture in, cooks the potatoes quicker, and seals in the flavor.

-Wash and scrub potatoes- Because you want to get all the dirt and starch off so that your potatoes aren’t gritty or too starchy.
+Wash and scrub potatoes- Because you want to get all the dirt off so that your potatoes aren’t gritty.

-Pat potatoes dry before covering in foil– Because otherwise you will have too much moisture locked in, making the potato soggy.
+Pat potatoes dry before covering in foil– Because otherwise you will have too much moisture locked in, making them soggy.

 Use a mixer instead of masher- For a smoother, fluffier mixture.
-Otherwise you’ll have larger chunks of potato.
+Otherwise you’ll have larger chunks.

-Don’t scoop out all pulp from potatoes- Because you need some of the pulp left to keep the potato form and shape.
-This will make it easier to scoop in the finished mixture for a second baking.
+Don’t scoop out all pulp from potatoes- Because you need some of the pulp left to keep the potato form and in shape.
+This will make it easier to scoop in the finished mixture for a second cooking.

-Prick potatoes with fork- To prevent the potatoes from bursting in the slow cooker and making a mess.
+Prick potatoes with fork- To prevent them from bursting in the crockpot and making a mess.

-Fridge- Leftovers can be stored in a sealed container in the fridge for up to 3 days and reheated in the microwave.
+Fridge- Leftovers can be stored in a sealed container for up to 3 days and reheated in the microwave.